Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-bookswap-besties-v2-even-bestier/docs/SCOPE.md

 ## Risks & Constraints

 - Swap logic complexity may require iterative development.
+(Phase 2)
-- Shipping cost calculation depends on mocked/est. data.
+- Shipping cost calculation depends on est. data.
 - Counter-offer tracking and negotiation logic needs testing.
+(Phase 2)
-- No real payment or shipping service integration (mocked only).
+- No real payment integration (mocked only) or shipping service integration (Phase 2).

 ---

 ## Success Criteria

 - Users can register and manage book listings and profiles.
-- Swaps, purchases, and sales flow through clearly.
+- Purchases, and sales flow through clearly.
-- Matching system suggests value-balanced trades.
 - Ratings, reviews, and book conditions are fully integrated.
 - All tests pass and CI/CD processes run cleanly.
 - System is demo-ready and stable by final presentation.